Christian Privilege and the Mind That Knows Truth

 Christian Privilege and the Impossible Accounting of Influence

-Christian Privilege, Christian Privilege and American History, Christian Privilege and Diversity, Christian Privilege Critique Response, Christian Values and Christian Privilege
+Are Christians Privileged, Check your privilege, Christian Privilege, Christian Privilege and American History, Christian Privilege and Diversity, Christian Privilege Christian Nationalism, Christian Privilege Critique Response, Christian Values and Christian Privilege, The Gospel is a Christian Privilege, Truth is a Christian Privilege, What is Christian Privilege

 Christian Privilege and the Fantasy of Perfect Balance The criticism of Christian Privilege usually presents itself as a demand for fairness.
 The claim is that Christians, by virtue of numbers and history, enjoy disproportionate influence in law, culture, and institutions, and that justice requires “balancing” this influence so no tradition dominates.
 On the surface, this sounds like a simple matter of equity—just adjust the dials until every group’s social footprint matches its demographic size.
 That picture is a fantasy.
 Influence in a free society is not a resource that can be rationed by a central accountant.
 It emerges from millions of voluntary decisions: where people worship, which schools they found, what causes they fund, which books they write, how they vote, which charities they build, and how deeply their convictions shape their…